ttoohey/yadah/packages/yadah/readme.md

 ```

 The `src/index.js` file is responsible for creating subsystem instances and
-initialising the "Yada service classes" via the `DataManager`.
+initialising the "Yada domains classes" via the `DataManager`.

 ```js
 // packages/package-name/src/index.js